 Quartz is hard and does not scratch easily, I would not recommend cutting on it or otherwise testing its scratch resistance.
 That being said it certainly does not need the concern solid surface or marble warrants.

 Marble and Limestone: both are softer than granite and care should be taken.

-Concrete: again, does not scratch easily at all, but nothing is impossible.
+Concrete, again, does not scratch easily, but nothing is impossible.
 Concrete alone is a little softer than granite, but with granite aggregates it is about the same.
 Typically there is more concern scratching the sealant than the concrete.

 What won't stain?

-Quartz and solid surface: neither are porous and would be very difficult to stain
+Quartz and solid surface, neither of these are porous and would be very difficult to stain.

-Marble and limestone: the most susceptible to staining, though many people jsut embrace this aspect and enjoy the patina as it develops with use.
+Marble and limestone are the most susceptible to staining, though many people just embrace this aspect and enjoy the patina as it develops with use.

-Concrete: properly sealed concrete does not stain.
+Concrete, when properly sealed, does not stain.
 Unsealed concrete is similar to marble and limestone; embrace the life and patina.

 Any other issues?

--Acids can etch the surface (the sealant) on granite, and concrete.
+Acids can etch the surface (the sealant) on granite, and concrete if left long enough.